Generalized moonshine II: Borcherds products: Automorphic infinite products

-We rephrase the product formula results of the previous section in terms of Borcherds-Harvey-Moore singular theta-lifts.
-This section is not strictly necessary for the main results of this paper, but the formalism allows us to consider product expansions at cusps other than $(i\infty,i\infty)$ and $(i\infty,0)$.
-These are often denominator formulas for infinite dimensional Lie superalgebras, but it is not at all clear what physical interpretation they should have.
+We rephrase the product formula results of Section \ref{sec:hecke-monic} in terms of Borcherds-Harvey-Moore singular theta-lifts.
+This section is not strictly necessary for the Lie algebra constructions in this paper, but the formalism allows us to consider product expansions at cusps other than $(i\infty,i\infty)$ and $(i\infty,0)$.
+These are often Weyl denominators for infinite dimensional Lie superalgebras, but it is not at all clear what physical interpretation they should have.

 We introduce some geometry, borrowing heavily from \cite{B98}.
 Let $O_{2,2}$ be the automorphism group of the quadratic form $Q(a,b,c,d) \mapsto ab + cd$.
 We employ the transpose-inverse outer automorphism of $SL_2$ to construct two commuting embeddings $SL_2 \to O_{2,2}$ via: